Culture 5 min read

 Why It Matters

-The continued choice of Ireland as a filming location for major international productions underscores the country's growing reputation as a world-class destination for high-end television and film.
-The production supports hundreds of local crew members, technicians, and service providers, contributing substantially to the Irish creative economy.
+The continued choice of Ireland as a filming location for one of the world's most popular streaming series underscores the country's growing reputation as a world-class destination for high-end television and film production.
+The production supports hundreds of local crew members, technicians, and service providers, contributing substantially to the Irish creative economy and providing valuable experience and employment for Irish talent.
+The use of iconic Irish locations also generates significant tourism interest, with fans travelling from around the world to visit the places where their favourite shows are filmed — a phenomenon that has been well documented in the case of Game of Thrones, which transformed Northern Ireland's tourism industry.

 What's Next

 Filming is scheduled to conclude in late May 2026.
 Netflix has not yet announced a release date for Season 3, with a potential premiere window of Summer 2027.
-The show's return to Ireland is expected to generate significant tourism interest in the locations used for filming.
+The show's return to Ireland is expected to generate significant tourism interest in the locations used for filming, and Screen Ireland is likely to use the production as a centrepiece of its international marketing efforts.
+The success of Wednesday in Ireland also bodes well for future major international productions choosing the country as their base, further cementing Ireland's position as a leading European film and television production hub.

 What's Your Take?